 We already installed a 'Type 2' wall charger earlier this year, just in time for our first 'EV guest' who'd travelled 300 miles in their gorgeous BMW i3 all-electric car to stay in the Old Dairy.
 But with the anticipated increase not just in the number of pure electric vehicles but in their range and ability to fast charge en-route, we look forward to welcoming a lot more long-travelled EV drivers to our low energy cottages and have made charging here as convenient as possible with an additional two chargers.

-animals architectural design bees caravan cottages Curlew Cottage days out design dogs eastcambusmoon electric vehicles foundation fruit and veg production gold award great review green toursim hard landscaping heat pump heat recovery hens holiday accommodation insulation interiors lambing landscaping loch lomond low energy measures national park nature outings owls people photoshoot roof solar PV timber frame Training ventilation walks website windows
+animals architectural design awards, cottages, sustainability bees caravan cottages Curlew Cottage days out design dogs eastcambusmoon electric vehicles foundation fruit and veg production gold award great review green toursim hard landscaping heat pump heat recovery hens holiday accommodation insulation interiors lambing landscaping loch lomond low energy measures national park nature outings owls people photoshoot roof solar PV timber frame Training ventilation walks website windows

 - December 2017 (1 entry)

 - February 2017 (1 entry)